gitlabhq/gitlab-ci/doc/api/runners.md

 ### Register a new runner

-__Authentication is done by GitLab CI runners registration token or CI project token__
+__Authentication is done with a Shared runner registration token or a project Specific runner registration token__

 Used to make Gitlab CI aware of available runners.